allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 - It may be faster to read sequentially from the disk than randomly from the memory.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/random-vs-sequential-benchmark.webp"
-alt="A graph visualizing difference between random and sequential access in memory, SDD and HDD, Benchmark from https://queue.acm.org/detail.cfm?id=1563874" class="small-image"/>
+alt="A graph visualizing the difference between random and sequential access in memory, SDD and HDD, Benchmark from https://queue.acm.org/detail.cfm?id=1563874" class="small-image"/>